 Mar 21, 2008 • Omni New Daisy Theater, Memphis, Tennessee, USA

 Beibut Shumenov WINS against Shannon Miller by TKO in Round 4 of 6

 Win vs Cedric Howard 0-1-0

 Feb 22, 2008 • Xtreme Indoor Karting, Fort Lauderdale, Florida, USA

 Beibut Shumenov WINS against Cedric Howard by KO in Round 1 of 4

 WIN vs Walter Edwards 0-0-0

 Nov 17, 2007 • Wilson Gymnasium, Wilson, North Carolina, USA

 Walter Edwards LOSES to Beibut Shumenov by TKO in Round 1 of 4

 After nearly dying as a baby, Kazakhstan’s Beibut Shumenov overcame numerous childhood health issues to develop into a fighter who won a 175-pound title more quickly than any other boxer in the history of the division.
-Now he can call himself a two-division champion after claiming another title at 200 pounds.
+He then went on to become a two-division champion after claiming another title at 200 pounds.